-Chocolate Covered Peanut Butter Mousse Stuffed Dates
+Chocolate Peanut Butter Stuffed Dates

 Ingredient Notes

-- coconut cream – you can buy coconut cream or make your own with a can of full-fat coconut milk
+- Coconut Cream: You can buy coconut cream or make your own with a can of full-fat coconut milk.

-- peanut butter – use natural peanut butter or substituted any other nut or seed butter
+- Peanut Butter: Use natural peanut butter or substituted any other nut or seed butter

-- dates – medjool dates work best here for their size and sweet, caramel flavour
+- Dates: Medjool dates work best here for their size and sweet, caramel flavour.

-- chocolate – use dairy-free chocolate chips or any good dark chocolate
+- Chocolate: Use dairy-free chocolate chips or any good dark chocolate

-Step 1.
-Make the coconut cream by placing a whole can of full-fat coconut milk in the fridge overnight.
 When you’re ready to make the mousse, open the can and scoop the thick cream off the top, leaving the watery portion in the can.
 This should produce about 1/2 cup of coconut cream.
+Add this or store-bought coconut cream to a bowl.

 Step 2.
 Make the peanut butter mousse by whisking together the coconut cream, peanut butter and maple syrup.
 Place the bowl in the fridge for at least 30 minutes to set.